 - Looks non-threatening and almost cute.
 Researchers have found that the Wand induces less anxiety than any other injection method 1

-- Many dentists enjoy the light weight and easy handling.
-The penlike grasp allows the operator to rotate the handpiece, which can make it easier to glide the needle into the tissue.
-The traditional syringe can be quite hard on the hands (especially if your dentist is prone to getting cramps), in which case the Wand can be a blessing.
+- Dentists like the light weight and easy handling.
+The penlike grasp allows them to easily rotate the handpiece, which can make it easier to glide the needle into the tissue.
+The traditional syringe can be quite hard on the hands (especially if you’re prone to getting cramps), in which case the Wand can be a blessing.
 Why drive a manual when you can drive an automatic?

-- Some “fancy” injection techniques (the AMSA and P-ASA, for the nerds among you) are much more comfortable and effective when the Wand is used.
+- Some fancy injection techniques (the AMSA and P-ASA) are much more comfortable and effective when the Wand is used.

 What are the disadvantages?

 So why do so few dentists use the Wand if it’s that cool?

 - Takes time (and willing guinea pigs – usually staff or other dentists) to learn.

 - A lot of dentists are happy with their painless injection techniques and don’t see the need for it.